ErixTheUncoder/Seminar_Management_System/README.md

 # Seminar_Management_System
 This is an assignment for Object-Oriented Analysis Design.
 There will be diagram and sequence diagram to showcase how the system works.

+Programming Language: Java
+Library: Java Swing